 With so many standards constantly evolving and changing, it is imperative to know which version of the required standards you should be testing to.
 Two general rules of thumb can be stated.
 If military testing is required, ensure that you test to the exact revision stated in the contract.
 Often, military contracts will require products to be tested to outdated versions of military standards, so, unless there is a clause within the contract or there is customer permission in place to test to a standard other than what is listed in the contract, test to exactly what the contract dictates.

 On the other hand, if a product is required to be tested to commercial standards (IEC, EN, FCC, etc.), two things need to be considered.
 If the product is being tested to a product family standard, then the product must be tested to the individual test standard versions listed in the product family standard.
 Otherwise, always test to the latest version of the standard(s) in question.
 This is required by Directive 2014/30/EU, as well as other organizations such as the FCC.
 Because of this, it is important to be cognizant of the latest standards immediately prior to any test that is to be performed.
 Additionally, when new versions of standards are released, an evaluation must be done to determine whether a product tested to the previous standards meets the updated requirements.
 If the product does not meet the new requirements, a redesign is required, and a retest will need to be performed in a timely fashion to show compliance of the new design.
-Some organizations, such as the FCC, will sanction fines for products that are non-compliant to the current standard.
+Some organizations, such as the FCC, will sanction fines for products that are non-compliant with the current standard.

 Keeping up with the latest applicable EMC standards for your product can feel like a daunting task, however, knowing how to categorize and where you want to market your product is half of the battle.
 In many cases, simply knowing these two elements will lead you to the requirement specifications.
 Knowing the requirements is only the first step, though, so it is up to you to create a design that will allow the product to meet those requirements.